tomasz-janik/cardiotoxicity_prediction/README.md

 The main goal of this project is to find out what TODO

 ## Installation ⚙️
+Because this repository uses git lfs you need to clone it using

+`git clone <repository>`

+Simply downloading it with `Download ZIP` option on Github will not download whole `.csv` files, and you will need tp download them separately - that's why using `git clone` is preffered.

 In order to be able to use the code in this repository it's first necessary to create new conda environment - this can be done with